 - A. For all new or substantially improved structures located in special flood hazard areas, the applicant shall furnish the following information to the Building Inspector: - 1.
-The as-built elevation of the lowest floor (including basement) and include whether or not such structures contain a basement. - 2.
-If the structure has been floodproofed, the as-built elevation to which the structure was floodproofed. - 3.
+The as-built elevation (in relation to the mean sea level) of the lowest floor (including basement) and include whether or not such structures contain a basement. - 2.
+If the structure has been floodproofed, the as-built elevation (in relation to the mean sea level) to which the structure was floodproofed. - 3.
 Any certification of floodproofing. - B. The Building Inspector shall maintain the aforementioned information for public inspection, and shall furnish such information upon request.